Fair Trade your Seder

 - Include this Haggadah supplement, developed by Fair Trade Judaica, in your Seder to draw attention to the issue of children laboring in the cocoa fields; it also includes writing a letter during Passover to send to Hershey

-- Place our “Virtual” Fair Trade Kosher for Passover chocolate bar, a photo of cocoa beans, or a Fair Trade chocolate bar on your Passover Seder plate and talk about child labor as a modern day form of slavery
+- Place a Fair Trade chocolate bar on your Passover Seder plate and talk about child labor as a modern day form of slavery, or use it as the Afikomen gift

 - Learn more about child labor in the cocoa fields to share at your Seder

-- Find more Jewish oriented resources on the Rabbis for Human Rights website
+- Find more Jewish oriented resources on the T’ruah website

 - Review the “From Chains to Change” Haggadah written by Moral Voices (an Initiative of Penn Hillel) for other inspirational readings